respawn-app/FlowMVI/docs/plugins/savedstate.md

 * `kotlinx-serialization`, including Json
 * `androidx-lifecycle-savedstate` on Android to parcelize the state.

-The module depends on quite a few things, so it would be best to avoid adding it to all of your modules.
+The artifact depends on quite a few things, so it would be best to avoid adding it to all of your modules.
-Instead, you can inject the plugin or savers using DI.
+Instead, you can inject the plugin or savers using DI in [this guide](debugging.md).

 ## 2. Defining `Saver`s